SmallConfusion/Fusion-Compute/README.md

 # Fusion Compute

-This is an addon for Godot 4.3 designed to make using compute shader less painful.
+This is an addon for Godot designed to make using compute shader less painful.
+Supports Godot 4.0 - 4.4dev2 and probably future releases.

 When using compute shaders normally, you have to write many lines of boilerplate just to make a basic "hello world" program.
 I wrote this addon to fix that.